-- (ii) the institution obtains daily price quotes for the CIU and it has access to the information contained in the mandate of the CIU or in the national regulations governing the CIU; - (g) shares or units in a CIU that is aan unlisted hedge fund; - (h) derivative instruments and shares or units in a CIU that have the instruments in any of points (a) to (g) as underlying instruments; - (i) instruments held for the purpose of hedging risks arising from instruments in points (a) to (h), and - own liabilities of the institution, unless such instruments result from market-making activities. - 3.
-An institution must assign to the trading book an instrument that: - (a) is not listed in paragraph 2: - (b) meets the requirement in paragraph 1 of Article 102; and - (c) meets any of the requirements in paragraph 4, 5 or 6. - 4.
+- (i) the institution has the ability to look through the CIU to its individual components and there is sufficient and frequent information, verified by an independent third party, provided to the institution regarding the individual components of the CIU; or - (ii) the institution obtains daily price quotes for the CIU and it has access to the information contained in the mandate of the CIU or in the national regulations governing the CIU; - (g) shares or units in a CIU that is an unlisted hedge fund; - (h) derivative instruments and shares or units in a CIU that have the instruments in any of points (a) to (g) as underlying instruments; - (i) instruments held for the purpose of hedging risks arising from instruments in points (a) to (h); and - (j) own liabilities of the institution, unless such instruments result from market-making activities. - 3.
+An institution must assign to the trading book an instrument that: - (a) is not listed in paragraph 2; - (b) meets the requirement in paragraph 1 of Article 102; and - (c) meets any of the requirements in paragraph 4, 5 or 6. - 4.
 An institution must assign to the trading book an instrument that meets the requirements of points (a) and (b) of paragraph 3 and is held by the institution for one or more of the following reasons: - (a) short-term resale; - (b) profiting from short-term price movements; - (c) locking in arbitrage profits; or - (d) hedging risks that arise from instruments held for one or more of the reasons in points (a) to (c). - 5.
-An institution must assign to the trading book an instrument that meets the requirements of points (a) and (b) of paragraph 3 and is any of the following: - (a) an instrument in thea correlation trading portfolio; - (b) an instrument that would give rise to a non-negligible net short credit or equity position in the non-trading book; or - (c) an instrument that results from securities underwriting commitments, which relates only to securities that the institution is expected to purchase on the settlement date other than such securities which the institution has subscribed to purchase before the settlement date with the intention to be assigned to the non-trading book.
+An institution must assign to the trading book an instrument that meets the requirements of points (a) and (b) of paragraph 3 and is any of the following: - (a) an instrument in a correlation trading portfolio; - (b) an instrument that would give rise to a non-negligible net short credit or equity position in the non-trading book; or - (c)an instrument that results from securities underwriting commitments, which relatesonly to securities that the institution is expected to purchase on the settlement dateother than such securities which the institution has subscribed to purchase before thesettlement date with the intention to be assigned to the non-trading book.